amielau/Flora/README.md

 # Flora

 # Description
-Devmountain Specs Capstone Project- website for plant care, tracking, and maintenance
+Site that facilitates easier plant care, tracking, and maintenance

 # MVP
 * users can keep tabs on each plant owned